soumik12345/multi-label-text-classification/README.md

 # Multi-label Text Classification

 Holds code for collecting data from arXiv to build a multi-label text classification dataset and a simpler classifier on top of that.
 Our dataset is now [available on Kaggle](https://www.kaggle.com/spsayakpaul/arxiv-paper-abstracts).
+The dataset collection process has been shown in [this notebook](https://github.com/soumik12345/multi-label-text-classification/blob/master/beam_arxiv_scrape.ipynb).
 We hope it will be a useful benchmark for building multi-label text classification systems.
-Currently, we are working on a pipeline to collect an even bigger dataset.

 Here's an accompanying blog post on keras.io discussing the motivation behind using this dataset, commentaries on the techniques used to build the simple classifier, etc.: [Large-scale multi-label text classification](https://keras.io/examples/nlp/multi_label_classification/).